Privacy Policy

 When you use AI features we collect and process:

-• Audio you record in mock interview or "Vibe" flows, which is uploaded to transcription providers (OpenAI Whisper and/or Google Gemini).
+- Audio you record in mock interview or "Vibe" flows, which is uploaded to a transcription provider (OpenAI Whisper).
 We store the resulting transcript, not the raw audio, unless you explicitly retain it

-• Synthesized speech text sent to TTS providers (Cartesia, OpenAI) to produce the interviewer's voice
+- Synthesized speech text sent to our text-to-speech provider (Amazon Polly, on AWS) to produce the interviewer's voice

 2.7 Classroom Mode Data